Try Semrush

 Real Life Example

-Backlinko – SEO tools post
+Backlinko – Best free SEO tools

-SEO Tools – Monthly visitors
+Best free SEO tools – Monthly visitors

-Chapter 3: Create an Awesome Headline
+Chapter 3: Write an Awesome Headline

 Create an awesome headline